Skilled Survival’s Comprehenvise IFAK Buyers Guide

 Israeli Bandage

-This type of bandage works on hemorrhaging and provides compression.
+It works on hemorrhaging and provides compression bandage.

 It combines a sterile dressing and an elastic bandage to keep constant pressure on a wound and also comes with a closure bar attached to secure it in place.